thelfer/tfel/docs/web/abaqus.md

 and `Abaqus/Explicit` finite element solvers.
 Those interfaces are fairly features complete:

-- isotropic and orthotropic materials are supported.
+- Isotropic and orthotropic materials are supported.
-- small and finite strain behaviours are supported.
+- Small and finite strain behaviours are supported.

 It shall be pointed out that the `Abaqus/Standard` and `Abaqus/Explicit` solvers have a long history.
 In particular, the